GreaseMax is a chemically operated automatic lubricator.

 8 Can we use one GreaseMax to feed two or more lines?

+9 We took the unit off and nothing came out!
 This is the most common "complaint" or misunderstanding with this product.

 If GreaseMax is applied to a bearing with little or no grease way resistance (which is common) and GreaseMax is unscrewed, nothing should come out, except at A VERY SLOW RATE.
 Remember, GreaseMax operates in equilibrium with resistance.